 So equitable markets mean room for appreciation in prices.

 Many localities in Greater Klang Valley are bearable markets.
 Income and wages in these areas are not growing as fast and people can just afford their mortgages here.

 The average expatriate salary package in Malaysia is RM51,546 per month.
 As a general rule of thumb, a tenant’s annual salary should be at least 40 times her monthly rent.
 Assuming the salary package is net to the expatriate, then she could technically afford a rent of up to RM15,000 per month.

-You may now be asking what is the rental rate in Mont Kiara?
-According to Knight Frank, it is between RM1.80 to RM3.80 per square foot.
+What’s the rental rate in Mont Kiara?
+According to Knight Frank, between RM1.80 to RM3.80 per square foot.
 A 1,000 sf apartment at RM3.80 p.s.f is RM3,800 per month.
 Pretty equitable in terms of rent, no?

 An expatriate earning RM51,546 per month could also easily afford the RM1.8 million asking price for properties in the higher price range here.

 As you have it, expatriates make up the biggest group in Mont Kiara by far.
 The chart below illustrates this.

 Mont Kiara also attracts the higher income groups, young and old.
 They're known as the T20 group.
 The average household income of this group is RM16,088.
 For this group, prices in Mont Kiara are still equitable.

 Let's face it - prices drive many people out of the job centers in Klang Valley.
 If price was not a restraint, many would choose locations that are closer to the epicentre of everything.